LJPZebra/OLU/Fiber_coupling.md

 * Close the laser shutter

 ### Install and adjust the NA expander
-The numerical aperture (NA) of the hollow core fiber is The collimation and illumination objective form a one-to-one telescope.
+The numerical aperture (NA) of the hollow core fiber is about 5 times smaller than the NA of the collection objective.
+The collimation and illumination objective form a one-to-one telescope.
+If we would simply connect the hollow core fiber to the light-sheet unit as we did in the 1P-Multicolor system than the light-sheet thickness would correspond to the mean field diameter of the fiber which is ????um.
+We would like to have the same resolution as in the one-photon implementation.
+For this we have to install an extra lens after the fiber to demagnify the laser waist at the fiber out put.

 [NA expander lense](https://www.thorlabs.com/thorproduct.cfm?partnumber=C151TMD-B)
 *